Robust short-term memory without synaptic learning: Results

-(these magnitudes change with time, but, where possible, we shall avoid writing the time dependence explicitely for clarity).
-The extent to which the network, at a given time, retains the pattern $\lbrace\xi_{i}\rbrace$ with which it was stimulated is measured with the \textit{overlap} parameter

-Ideally, the system should be capable of reacting immediately to a stimulus by adopting the right configuration, yet also be able to retain it for long enough to use the information once the stimulus has disappeared.
-A measure of performance for such a task is therefore

 where $t_{0}$ is the time at which the stimulus is received and $\tau$ is the period of time we are interested in ($|\eta|\leq1$) \cite{Johnson_EPL}.
 If the intensity of the stimulus, $\delta$, is very large, then the system will always adopt the right pattern perfectly and $\eta$ will only depend on how well it can then retain it.
-In this case, the best network will be one that is made up of unconnected modules.
-However, since the stimulus in a real brain can be expected to arrive via a relatively small number of axons, either from another part of the brain or directly from sensory cells, it is more realistic to assume that $\delta$ is of a similar order as the input a typical neuron receives from its neighbours, $\langle h\rangle \sim\omega \langle k\rangle$.
+In this case, the best network will be one that is made up of mutually disconnected modules ($\lambda=0$).
+However, since the stimulus in a real brain can be expected to arrive via a relatively small number of axons, either from another part of the brain or directly from sensory cells, it might be more realistic to assume that $\delta$ is of a similar order as the input a typical neuron receives from its neighbours, $\langle h\rangle \sim\omega \langle k\rangle$.

-Fig. \ref{fig_performance} shows the mean performance obtained when the network is repeatedly stimulated with different randomly generated patterns.
-For low enough values of the modularity $\lambda$ and stimuli of intensity $\delta \gtrsim \omega\langle k\rangle$, the system can capture and successfully retain any pattern it is ``shown'' for some period of time, even though this pattern was in no way previously learned.
+Figure \ref{fig_performance} shows the mean performance obtained in Monte Carlo (MC) simulations when the network is repeatedly stimulated with different randomly generated patterns.
+For low enough values of $\lambda$ and stimuli of intensity $\delta \gtrsim \omega\langle k\rangle$, the system can capture and successfully retain any pattern it is ``shown'' for some period of time, even though this pattern was in no way previously learned.
 For less intense stimuli ($\delta<\omega\langle k\rangle$), performance is nonmonotonic with modularity: there exists an optimal value of $\lambda$ at which the system is sensitive to stimuli yet still able to retain new patterns quite well.

-It is worth noting that performance can also break down due to thermal fluctuations.
-The two main attractors of the system ($s_{i}=1$ $\forall i$ and $s_{i}=-1$ $\forall i$) suffer the typical second order phase transition of the Hopfield model \cite{Hopfield}, from a memory phase (one in which $m=0$ is not stable and stable solutions $m\neq0$ exist) to one with no memory (with $m=0$ the only stable solution), at the critical temperature \cite{Johnson_EPL}